forestdatapartnership/whisp/README.md

 There are two main approaches: to request a layer be incorporated into the core Whisp inputs, or to add in your own data directly to complement the core ones in Whisp

 ### Requesting a dataset additions
 If you think a particular dataset has wide applicability for Whisp users, you can request it be added to the main Whisp repository by logging as an issue in Github [here] (https://github.com/forestdatapartnership/whisp/issues/).

 ### Adding your own dataset for a bespoke Whisp analysis (using the Python Notebooks)
 Adding your To add other datasets, such as that are specific to your circumstances, or can’t be shared directly in GEE, follow the steps and guidance below.

 1)	Edit modules/datasets.py and add in a function to make a binary GEE image (i.e., where values are either 0 or 1*).
 2)	Choose a name to represent the data layer in the final CSV output.
 Place in speech brackets  in the .rename() section at the end of the function.
 See examples elsewhere in the functions in this script.
 3)	Edit parameters/lookup_gee_datasets.csv to include the chosen dataset name in a new row.
 Make sure other relevant columns are filled in.

 The above assumes a single band image that is being included, which results in a single column being added.
 If you have multiband images to add and want each band to be a layer in Whisp, make sure each band is named.
 Make sure to add all the bands to the lookup CSV (see Step 3), else they won’t appear in the output.

 How to fill out the columns parameters/lookup_gee_datasets.csv
 a.	dataset_id: add a unique number
-b.	dataset_order: choose a number for where you want the dataset column placed in the CSV output.
+b.	order: choose a number for where you want the dataset column placed in the CSV output.
-c.	dataset_name: the name for the dataset column.
+c.	name: the name for the dataset column.
 NB must be exactly the same as the name of the image band in step 1.
 d.	presence_only_flag: if 1 added here the dataset shows a value of True if it overlaps with the plot to any extent.
 e.	exclude: removes the dataset from analysis
 f.	theme: a word denoting the dataset Theme.
 Currently there are five themes where i to iv correspond to:
-   i.	treecover: for forest or treecover at the end of 2020 ii.	commodities: representing commodities in 2020 (typically ones that tree cover might be confused with in remote sensing products).
-   iii.	disturbance_before: forest/tree cover disturbance before the end of 2020 iv.	disturbance_after: forest/tree cover disturbance after the end of 2020
+   i.	treecover: for forest or treecover at the end of 2020 ii.	commodities: representing commodities in 2020 (typically ones that tree cover might be confused with in remote sensing products). iii.	disturbance_before: forest/tree cover disturbance before the end of 2020 iv.	disturbance_after: forest/tree cover disturbance after the end of 2020
    v.	ancillary: other relevant layers, such as representing protected areas or areas of importance for biodiversity.